Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Ability Message"			"0"

+			// The damage buff multiplier given to nearby special infected.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 99999.0 (Strongest)
+			"Medic Buff Damage"			"1.25"

+			// The resistance buff multiplier given to nearby special infected.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 1.0 (None)
+			"Medic Buff Resistance"			"0.75"

+			// The speed buff multiplier given to nearby special infected.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 10.0 (Fastest)
+			"Medic Buff Speed"			"1.25"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.